Yuan Wenqing: Teaching

+Competitive history

 Legacy

 In the World Wushu Championships, Yuan's changquan and gunshu routines were used from 1993 to 2001.
 His routines are still used by Group B athletes who compete in the World Junior Wushu Championships since the event's conception in 2006.

 Film

 Yuan Wenqing co-starred alongside Donnie Yen in the 1996 film Iron Monkey 2, directed by Yuen Woo-Ping.
 In the film, Wenqing played the character Jin, a peasant with extraordinary martial prowess who gets embroiled in an arms smuggling plot.

 Personal life

 Yuan Wenqing is a cousin of Yuan Xindong and an uncle of Yuan Xiaochao, both of which were also members of the Shaanxi Provincial Wushu Team.